mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

       * the memory buffer is full
       * time since last flush
       * the transaction log hit a threshold
+* inverted indexing
+    * Lucene data structure where it keeps a list of where each word belong
+    * example: index in the book with words and what pages they appear
 * analysis
     ![alt text](img/analysis_overview.png)
     ![alt text](img/analysis_example.png)
-    * is the process Elasticsearch performs on the body of a document before the document is sent off to be added to the inverted index
-        * the same process is then applied to the query string
     * steps
-        * character filtering — transforms the characters using a character filter
-            * are used to transform particular character sequences into other character sequences
+        * character filtering — transform character sequences into character sequences
             * example
                 * stripping HTML out of text
                 * '4' -> 'for', '2' -> 'too', 'U' -> 'you'
-        * breaking text into tokens — breaks the text into a set of one or more tokens
+        * breaking text into tokens — breaks the text into one or more tokens
             * token - smaller, meaningful string
-            * lucene itself doesn’t act on large strings of data; instead, it acts on what are known as tokens
+            * lucene itself doesn’t act on large strings but on tokens
-            * example: splitting text into tokens based on whitespace
+            * example: splitting text into tokens based on whitespaces
         * token filtering — transforms each token using a token filter
             * example
                 * lowercase token filter, 'Good' -> 'good'
-                * removing the stopwords ('and', 'the', ...)
+                * removing the stopwords ('and', 'the', 'my')
                 * adding synonyms
         * token indexing — stores those tokens into the index
             * sent to Lucene to be indexed for the document
             * make up the inverted index
-    * The analysis chain that is applied to a full-text field during indexing is also used at search time.
+    * analysis chain during full-text field indexing is also used at search time
-        * When you query a full-text field, the query text undergoes the same analysis before the terms are looked up in the index
+        * the query text undergoes the same analysis before the terms are looked up in the index
-* inverted indexing
-    * Lucene data structure where it keeps a list of where each word belong
-    * example: index in the book with words and what pages they appear
 * node
     * node is an instance of Elasticsearch
     * multiple nodes can join the same cluster